 The Antietam Creek Campground is also a rustic campground, located along the C&O Canal towpath, just south of Sharpsburg.
 Only tents are allowed at the campground’s 20 sites.
 From this campground visitors get access to the nearby Antietam battlefield, and are a short drive from Harpers Ferry.
 Get more information at recreation.gov.

-Whatever you are looking for, whether you are looking for history, relaxation, outdoor scenary, or access to touring the US Capital, you can find it in Maryland.
+Whatever you are looking for, whether you are looking for history, relaxation, outdoor scenery, or access to touring the US Capital, you can find it in Maryland.
+Read more about my recent trip to Assateague Island here on MustGoCamping, along with a review of the camping at Assateague Island State Park.
 Enjoy your trip!!